 In December 2022, Board members Larry Hassett and Pete Siemens concluded long tenures, 22 years and over 28 years respectively, on the Board of Directors (Board) of the Midpeninsula Regional Open Space District (District).
 Sadly, Pete Siemens passed away peacefully at home on April 6, 2023.
-To show appreciation for their significant impact on the District, the current Board has requested that proposals to recognize them be presented for consideration.
+To show appreciation for the significant impact both of these former Board members had on the District, the current Board has requested that proposals for recognizing their contributions be presented for consideration.
 Staff will present an overview of approaches that have been used in the past, along with options for consideration.